KatMacchi/SQL/README.md

 # Kat Macchi's SQL Portfolio

 Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out via email if you have any questions at katmacchi@gmail.com.
+Feel free to take a look and reach out via email if you have any questions: katmacchi@gmail.com